nickpowersys/CaaR/README.rst

 Common delimited text file formats including commas, tabs, pipes and spaces are detected in that order within the first row and the first delimiter detected is used.
 In all cases, rows are only used if the number of values match the number of column labels in the first row.

-Each input file is expected to have (at least) columns representing IDs, time stamps (or starting and ending time stamps for cycles), and (if not cycles) corresponding observations.
+Each input file is expected to have (at least) columns representing ID's, time stamps (or starting and ending time stamps for cycles), and (if not cycles) corresponding observations.

 To use the automatic column detection functionality, use the keyword argument 'auto' within the pickle_from_file() or dict_from_file() function (see the notebook example or API documentation) and assign it one of the values: 'cycles', 'inside', or 'outside' (for example, auto='inside').